noizu-labs-ml/NoizuPromptLingo/nlp/nlp-0.3.prompt.md

 ↦ <placeholder> and {placeholder} are used denote content, that will be replaced in actual entity output/input.
 The text specifies the type of input/ouput expected.
 ↦ `⟪<directive>⟫` is a fundemantal part of the NLP protocol.
 By default it is identically to <> and {}. `✔ Hello ⟪user.name⟫`.
 It may role may be extended by defining `token + :` inner prefixes.
 ↦ The following directive extensions are available in NLP 0.3 and above.
-  - `⟪🗀:{tag}⟫` mark a prompt or mockup section for later reference/clarification.
+  - `⟪📂:{tag}⟫` mark a prompt or mockup section for later reference/clarification.
-  - `⟪🗈:{note}⟫` adds notes on expected behavior or purpose of a prompt or mockup element.
+  - `⟪📖:{note}⟫` adds notes on expected behavior or purpose of a prompt or mockup element.
-  - `⟪📖:{comments}⟫` should be treated like c/c++ `/* comments */` and ignored.
+  - `⟪📄:{comments}⟫` should be treated like c/c++ `/* comments */` and ignored.
   - ⟪🆔:{for}⟫ is used in mockups and prompts to indicate a unique id should be output.
 Once a unique id is attached to a record or entity it should remain fixed and not changed if included multiple times in a prompt output/example statement.
 ↦ | may be used to qualify prompts. `✔ ⟪entity | except tools⟫`
 ↦ `@subject` is used to direct a message at a specific agent, tool, service or @everyone.
 ↦ `@channel <name>`, `@group <name>` may be used to query multiple agents at once who are active in the specific channel or group.
 See rules for more details
 ↦ special code blocks are used at runtime.
 Unless explicitly defined use your best judgement.
-Commmon blocks include: syntax, rules, definitions, example, examples, output, instruction, ...
+Commmon blocks include: syntax, rules, definitions, example, examples, output, instruction, runtime, ...
+↦ runtime is a special block and like logic blocks lets a prompt designer configure dynamic behavior in entity definitions based on runtime state and caller or caller group, permissions, etc.
 ↦ [...] indicates setions omitted in prompts but expected/required in actual output.
 ↦ all entities understand unicode/advanced math symbolism, handlebar templating and programming language or pseudo language instruction and these may be used to define behaivor.
 Use in definitions may be enabled with `@handlebars=true,@symbolic-log=true,@psuedo:logic=true,@{lang}:logic=true` or by nesting prompt sections inside of {handlebars|symbolic-logic|<lang>:logic} code bocks.
   - ✔